Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of multilinear operators (Gerstenhaber algebra)

 where $\mathcal{A}$ denotes the skew-symmetrizator (see definition \ref{Def:SkewSymmetrizator}) and $P_{m,n-1}$ is the odd permutator with respect to the subgroup of unshuffles (see definition \ref{Def:Unshuffles}). \end{lemma} \begin{proof} Consider any two multilinear maps $\ell_n,\ell_m \in M^{\sym}(V)$.
 Via a simple inspection, one can see that

-where $\cycPermutator_{(k)}^i$ denotes the cyclic permutation of $k$ elements $i$-times (see remark \ref{Notation:Cyclic permutator} in appendix) .
+where $\cycPermutator_{(k)}^i$ denotes the cyclic permutation of $k$ elements $i$-times (see remark \ref{Notation:Cyclic permutator} in the following appendix).
 Therefore, one has

-where we used the computation of the cardinality of the subgroup of unshuffles (see remark \ref{Rem:UnshufflesCardinality}) and the decomposition of the symmetrizator operator through unshuffles (see remark \ref{Rem:UnshufflesAsCoset}). \\ The same computation holds in the case of skew-symmetric multibrackets by substituting $B_\sigma$ with $P_\sigma$ and $\mathcal{S}$ with $\mathcal{A}$. \end{proof}
+where we used the decomposition of the symmetrizator operator through unshuffles (see remark \ref{Rem:UnshufflesAsCoset}) in the third equality and the computation of the cardinality of the subgroup of unshuffles (see remark \ref{Rem:UnshufflesCardinality}) and the decomposition of the symmetrizator operator through unshuffles (see remark \ref{Rem:UnshufflesAsCoset}) in the fourth one. \\ The same computation holds in the case of skew-symmetric multibrackets by substituting $B_\sigma$ with $P_\sigma$ and $\mathcal{S}$ with $\mathcal{A}$. \end{proof}

 \note{MZ\\ OK.
 Only now I understand that "Gerstenhaber project" is for maps without any symmetry, while "NR" is the name for the product on (skew)symm maps.
 Is this made clear in the introduction?} Lemma \ref{Lemma:GerstenhaberSymmetrization} suggests the following two definitions: \note{metti sidebyside?} \begin{definition}[(Symmetric) \RN product] We call \emph{(symmetric) \RN product} (or \emph{symmetric Gerstenhaber product}) the bilinear operator